mrnguyener21/sql-codewars/hackerrank.md

 WEATHER OBSERVATION STATION 9
 query the lsit of city names from station that do not start with vowels, no duplicates select distinct city from station where not (CITY like 'A%' or CITY like 'E%' or CITY like 'I%' or CITY like'O%' or CITY like 'U%');

+WEATHER OBSERVATION STATION 10 query the list of city names from station that do not end with vowels. no duplicates select distinct city from station where not(city like '%a' or city like '%e' or city like '%i' or city like '%o' or city like '%u');